mustafachyi/NordVPN-WireGuard-Config-Generator/README.md

 ## Usage Guide

-The command-line interface is unified across all distributions.
-It supports both interactive prompts for manual configuration and flag-based execution for automated pipelines.
+The command line interface is unified across both distributions.
+It accepts interactive prompts for manual configuration and explicit flags for scripted pipelines.

 ### Primary Operations

-*   **Generation:** Execute `nordgen` to initiate the standard processing workflow.
+*   **Generation:** Run `nordgen` to fetch the catalogue and write configurations to the current directory.
-*   **Key Extraction:** Execute `nordgen get-key` to isolate the private key retrieval process.
+*   **Key Extraction:** Run `nordgen get-key` to retrieve only the NordLynx private key without writing configuration files.

 ### Reference

-For granular details on available flags, overrides, and parameters, invoke the internal documentation:
+For granular details on available flags, overrides, and parameters, invoke the built in help:

 ```bash
 nordgen --help